AmpersandJS/ampersand-array-input-view/README.md

     // Message to use if error is that it's required
     // but no value was set.
     requiredMessage: 'This field is required.',
-    // An array of test functions.
-They will be called
+    // An array of test functions that each input must pass.
-    // in order with the current input value and you should
+    // They will be called in order with the current input value
-    // write your test and return the error message to show
+    // and you should write your test to return an error message
+    // if it fails and something falsey if it passes.
-    // if the test fails.
-It also gets called with the field
+    // Note that these tests get called with the field view instance as
-    // instance as it's `this` context.
+    // it's `this` context.
     tests: [
         function (val) {
             if (val.length < 5) return "Must be 5+ characters.";